 - Preheat oven to 350°F.

 - Combine all ingredients in a large bowl, reserving 1 cup of the pizza sauce for later.
 Using hands or a wooden spoon, mix the ingredients until they are evenly combined.

 - Spray a baking pan (a sheet pan works well) with nonstick baking spray and shape a loaf roughly 4 inches tall and 12 inches long.

 - Pour half of the reserved sauce on top of the loaf, spreading over the top.

-- Bake in preheated oven until browned and cooked though, 50-60 minutes.
-The meatloaf should register 160 degrees on an instant read thermometer.
+- Bake in the preheated oven until browned and cooked through, 50-60 minutes.
+The meatloaf should register 160°F on an instant-read thermometer.